microsoft/CameraTraps/collaborations.md

   - Move images to folders named by species
   - Keep an Excel spreadsheet open and fill it with filenames and species IDs
-  - Use a tool like Timelapse or Reconyx MapView that&rsquo;s specifically for camera traps
+  - Use a tool like Timelapse or Reconyx MapView that's specifically for camera traps
-  - Use a tool like Adobe Bridge or digiKam that&rsquo;s for general-purpose image management
+  - Use a tool like Adobe Bridge or digiKam that's for general-purpose image management

 7. About what percentage of your images are empty?

 8. About what percentage of your images typically contain vehicles or people, and what do you want to do with those images?
-I.e., do you consider those &ldquo;noise&rdquo; (the same as empty images), or do you need those labeled as well?
+I.e., do you consider those "noise" (the same as empty images), or do you need those labeled as well?

 9. What is your level of fluency in Python?

-10. Do you have a GPU available (or access to cloud-based GPUs)?  &ldquo;I don't know what a GPU is&rdquo; is a perfectly good answer.
+10. Do you have a GPU available (or access to cloud-based GPUs)?
+"I don't know what a GPU is" is a perfectly good answer.

 ## Learn more

 * We maintain a literature survey on "[everything we know about machine learning for camera traps](https://github.com/agentmorris/camera-trap-ml-survey)"
 * We maintain a repository of public, labeled camera trap data to facilitate training new models (the largest such repository that we're aware of) at [lila.science](http://lila.science/datasets)
 * Our camera trap work is part of our larger efforts in [using machine learning for biodiversity monitoring](http://aka.ms/biodiversitysurveys)